NikulovE/ConvertTo-HEIC/README.md

 # ConvertTo-Heic

-> A PowerShell script that converts image files to the efficient HEIC format
+> A PowerShell script that converts image files to the efficient HEIC format with saving EXIF information

 ## Overview